gingerbeardman/gingerbeardman.github.io/_posts/2021-07-30-playdate-1-bit-illustration-postmortem.md

 ## Pixel or Vector?

-Looking at the objects that make up the drawing, I'd say that the split is around 75% vector to 25% pixel, which I'd say is similar to most of my drawings.
+Looking at the objects that make up the drawing, I'd say that the split is around 75% vector to 25% pixel, which is the same across most of my drawings.

 Pixels make up large freeform areas, filled vector shapes make up large defined areas.
-Small objects that will remain static use pixels, and those that I think will need to be moved or resized as I go on use vectors.
+Small objects that will remain static use pixels, and those that I think will need to be moved or resized use vectors.

 I tend to draw on the base layer with pixels and then use higher layers as rough groups for sets of vector shapes.
 For example, the confetti was all drawn on one layer.